vesoft-inc/nebula-docs/docs-2.0/20.appendix/release-notes/studio-release-note.md

 - Enhancement

-  - Adapted for Nebula Graph 3.2.0.
+  - Adapted for NebulaGraph 3.2.0.
   - Clear the session corresponding to the service when stopping the Studio service.

 - Bugfix